sirchia/pimatic-rflink/README.md

-pimatic-homeduino
+pimatic-rflink
 =======================

-Plugin for using various 433 Mhz devices and sensors with a connected Arduino with [homeduino](https://github.com/pimatic/homeduino) sketch or directly with capable hardware like the Raspberry Pi.
+Plugin for using various 433 Mhz devices and sensors with a connected Arduino with [rflink](https://github.com/pimatic/rflink) sketch or directly with capable hardware like the Raspberry Pi.

 This plugins supports all 433 MHz devices with [rfcontroljs](https://github.com/pimatic/rfcontroljs) [protocol implementations](https://github.com/pimatic/rfcontroljs/blob/master/protocols.md).